burma / myanmar

 - Take account of local sensibilities when packing your clothes; the more flesh you show, the more offence caused.
 I saw a number of ignorant Westerners wearing what they liked and, to be honest, it was an utter disgrace.

-- Avoid discussing politics with locals unless they bring the subject up.
-Even then, you'd be advised to be careful.
+- Avoid discussing politics with locals unless they broach the subject.
+Even then, you'd be well advised to change the subject.

 - Try to direct as much of your spends to local people as possible.
 Avoid five-star, expensive hotels and restaurants as these are often owned directly by the military government.
-Get yourself stuck in and spend your money wisely.
+Spend your money wisely.

 - Avoid photography of any government buildings in particular.
-Whilst Burma is opening up, the Junta is still very uneasy about foreign eyes prying - so be careful.
+Whilst Burma is opening up, the Junta is still very uneasy about prying foreign eyes prying.
 If in doubt, forget it.

 - Always respond positively to Burmese advances to speak to you.
-They want to be able to practise their English speaking skills on you and, in many ways, see you as evidence that their repressive country is opening up.
+They want to be able to practise their English speaking skills on you and, in many ways, see you as evidence that their repressive country is changing.
 Humour them - and they'll pay you back in spades.
-In my experience, their approaches to speak to you are nothing untoward - so refreshing in south east Asia.

 you may also like